vyom1611/Laptop-app-using-gRPC/README.md

 - Serializing proto messages
 - Running end-to-end tests while serializing proto messages to both binary and json
 - Comparing temp bins for json and binary files to differentiate between the file sizes, the bin files are more space efficient
+- Created a proto service which uses unary-streaming gRPC and implemented a server to handle the unary RPC request
+- Added a client to call the unary RPC server and using unit tests for the interaction between server and client